AckerlyXu/heima/articles/sql-data-warehouse/guidance-for-loading-data.md

 ## Creating statistics after the load

 To improve query performance, it's important to create statistics on all columns of all tables after the first load, or substantial changes occur in the data.
-For a detailed explanation of statistics, see [Statistics][Statistics].
+For a detailed explanation of statistics, see [Statistics](sql-data-warehouse-tables-statistics.md).
 The following example creates statistics on five columns of the Customer_Speed table.

 ```sql
 create statistics [SensorKey] on [Customer_Speed] ([SensorKey]);